COLA: COarse-LAbel multi-source LiDAR semantic segmentation for autonomous driving: Multi-source LiDAR semantic segmentation

 \subsection{Results}

 Results for SRU-Net can be found in \autoref{tab:COLA_SKNS} and \autoref{tab:COLA_SK_percent}, and results for Cylinder3D in \autoref{tab:COLA_SKNS_C3D} and \autoref{tab:COLA_SK_percent_C3D}.

-COLA-S2S results for SRU-Net on full data availability are particularly good, showing a significant improvement for both SemanticKITTI (+5.3\%) and nuScenes (+4.0\%) over the standard LSS method.
-Furthermore, COLA-S2S is a more meaningful strategy than geometry-based exploitation of the data as it outperforms SegContrast and TARL.
+The COLA-S2S results for SRU-Net on full data availability are particularly good, showing a significant improvement for both SemanticKITTI (+5.3\%) and nuScenes (+4.0\%) over the standard LSS method.
+Furthermore, COLA-S2S is a more meaningful strategy than geometry-based data exploitation as it outperforms SegContrast and TARL.
 This result highlights the importance of data diversity for LSS.

-Regarding the low availability experiment, COLA-S2S proves to be useful, being on par with the state-of-art method, TARL.
-Nonetheless, we again demonstrate the benefit of using a multi-source dataset rather than a single-source dataset, as COLA-S2S systematically outperforms using only coarsely annotated SemanticKITTI for training.
+Regarding the low availability experiment, COLA-S2S proves useful, being on par with the state-of-the-art method, TARL.
+Nonetheless, we again demonstrate the benefit of using a multi-source rather than a single-source dataset, as COLA-S2S systematically outperforms using only coarsely annotated SemanticKITTI for training.